Homepage

 It won't let up: a noticeable earthquake reported in the southeastern tip of Guantánamo

-Cuban seismologist surprised by earthquake in the Gulf of Mexico: "We would have never expected a 6.2 there."
+Cuban seismologist surprised by earthquake in the Gulf of Mexico: "We never would have expected a 6.2 there."

 Cuban prospect Rodelvis Santiesteban will sign with the Chicago Cubs

-"There are no transformers": they admit a lack of equipment to restore service in Guantánamo
+"There are no transformers": they acknowledge a lack of equipment to restore service in Guantánamo

-"We don't have it even if we pay for it": More than 100,000 children affected by the lack of milk, acknowledges Cuban official
+"We don't have it even if we pay for it": More than 100,000 children affected by the lack of milk, a Cuban official acknowledges

 The daily struggle of Cubans with water